-For the experimental set up, a standard suspension (50 g L-1) of MPs was prepared with 5 g of magnetic adsorbent were mixed with distilled water in a polypropylene container (100 mL).
-To ensure homogeneity of the sample, the suspension was sonicated for 5 min prior to its use in the adsorption experiments.
+For the experimental set up, a standard suspension (50 g L-1) of MPs was prepared with 5 g of magnetic adsorbent mixed with distilled water in a polypropylene container (100 mL).
+To ensure the homogeneity of the sample, the suspension was sonicated for 5 min prior to its use in the adsorption experiments.